Hall church: Principles and variations

 Hall church.
-Instead of one longitudinal roof, it may have several roofs, either longitudinal or travers.
+Instead of one longitudinal roof, it may have several roofs, either longitudinal or transverse.

-Stepped hall, the vaults of the central nave begin a bit higher than those of the lateral aisles, but it doesn't extend to an additional storey.
+Stepped hall, the vaults of the central nave have a slightly higher springing point than those of the lateral aisles.

 Pseudo-basilica, the central nave extends to an additional storey, but it has no upper windows.

-Basilica, the central nave extends to two storeys above the lateral aisles, called gallery and clerestory.
+Basilica, the central nave extends to two storeys above the lateral aisles, called triforium and clerestory.